-For most people, this will probably be the turnaround point, and a very satisfying one at that.
-After exploring the summit area, though, I chose to continue on the Heizer Trail down the other side to its terminus at Forest Service Trail 703.
-As the trail begins its gradual descent on the south side of the mountain, you’ll notice that some trees are marked with orange blazes (vertical stripes), apparently to mark the path in an area where the trail was once less defined or is prone to the development of social trails.
+For many people, this will probably be the turnaround point, and a very satisfying one at that.
+After exploring the summit area, though, I chose to continue on the Heizer Trail down the other side to its endpoint at Forest Service Trail 703.
+As the trail begins its descent on the south side of the mountain, you’ll notice that some trees are marked with orange blazes (vertical stripes), apparently to mark the path in an area where the trail was once less defined or is prone to the development of social trails.

 From the summit, the trail continues about a mile, descending about 500 feet to a T-junction at the aforementioned FS Trail 703 at North Fork French Creek.
 Left (east) at the Trail 703 junction will take you along the creek into the Hurricane Canyon Natural Area and eventually to the Barr Trail